ncatlab/nlab-content/pages/5/2/9/7/17925/content.md

-This entry collects material related to the textbook:
+This page is to record the reference:

 * [[José de Azcárraga]], [[José M. Izquierdo]]: